 Granted, this may only happen the first few times your Lovebirds eat strawberries or while they are still developing.
 Due to the high sugar content, some side effects may include an upset tummy, but it should pass soon!
 Try to introduce it in smaller quantities at first.

 Moderation can be key when you aren’t exactly sure.
 Don’t worry, in the next section; I will tell you exactly how much strawberries your Lovebird should be eating and what may happen if they have too much!

-Which leads me on to my next section.
+This leads me on to my next section.

 How Many Strawberries Should Lovebirds Eat?

 Although strawberries are great for Lovebirds, you should remember moderation!
 One strawberry a week is ideal for your bird.
-Anything more than one a week and the benefits are wasted and you’re just using up too much valuable stomach space!
+Anything more than once a week and the benefits are wasted and you’re just using up too much valuable stomach space!

 If it’s their first time eating strawberries, Cut a strawberry in half and feed them small amounts.
 Try giving them a quarter strawberry and wait a day to see how their body handles the sugars if their stool is runny try feeding them some more fibre!